Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Problem Formulation

 Operationally, we observe $(y_n,r_n,x_n,z_n)$ only for respondents ($r_n\le R$).
 Unit nonresponse enters through the number of missing units $N_{\text{miss}}$ (known when the sampling-frame response rate is available, or treated as a sensitivity parameter in public releases) and through population shares of strata defined by $z$: we partition the population into $K$ strata indexed by $k$ with covariate profile $z_k$ and population share $p_k^{z}$ (with $\sum_{k=1}^K p_k^{z}=1$).

-We model the joint outcome and response processes using correlated latent-variable ordered probit models: Errors $(\epsilon_n,\eta_n)$ are assumed to be jointly normally distributed with unit variances and parameters $(\alpha, \beta, \gamma, \theta,\rho)$ of model (\ref{eq:model}) are estimated via maximum likelihood, while parameters $\gamma_{Y-1}$ and $\theta_R$ are normalized to be equal to zero.
+We model the joint outcome and response processes using correlated latent-variable ordered probit models: Errors $(\epsilon_n,\eta_n)$ are assumed to be jointly normally distributed with unit variances\footnote{The joint normal specification is related to bivariate latent-variable selection models studied more broadly. \textcite{marchenko_heckman_2012} replace bivariate normality with a Student's~t distribution for greater robustness to heavy tails, a direction applicable to our bivariate specification. \textcite{chen_generalization_2018} extend the Heckman selection model to a trivariate normal structure incorporating callback information, illustrating how additional survey process data could be accommodated within joint-normal latent-variable frameworks.}and parameters $(\alpha, \beta, \lambda, \theta,\rho)$ of model (\ref{eq:model}) are estimated via maximum likelihood, while parameters $\lambda_{Y-1}$ and $\theta_R$ are normalized to be equal to zero.
 The log-likelihood function takes the following form: Standard errors are derived using the delta method with numerical Jacobian matrix.
 This method essentially uses a parametric model to extrapolate from low probability responders into nonresponders.
 While relying on a parametric model may seem restrictive, as \textcite{peress2010correcting} noted, {\it some} amount of extrapolation is necessary regardless of its technical form.
 Simulations in \textcite{peress2010correcting} documented meaningful gains in the case of a binary outcome.
+In Online Appendix~C, we present improvements over a naïve ordinal probit model (which assumes MAR) and over the binarized version of the binary VRP approach of \textcite{peress2010correcting} across a range of scenarios.